Radiologic Technology School

 The radiologic technologist is a health care professional who administers prescribed radiation for the purpose of medical diagnosis.
 Radiologic technologists perform radiographic procedures on patients using technologically-advanced equipment to produce images of anatomical structures for evaluation by radiologists (physicians).

-The Department of Health Sciences in the Eugene Applebaum College of Pharmacy and Health Sciences at Wayne State University in partnership with Henry Ford Health System offers a baccalaureate degree in radiologic technology.
+The Department of Health Care Sciences in the Eugene Applebaum College of Pharmacy and Health Sciences at Wayne State University in partnership with Henry Ford Health offers a baccalaureate degree in radiologic technology.
 It is uniquely tailored to individuals who would like to earn a degree and qualify for employment in the health care environment.
 The Wayne State University Bachelor of Science in Radiologic Technology Program has been carefully designed to provide the student a comprehensive general education knowledge base with a major in radiologic technology.

 The professional portion of the program will be taught on-site at Henry Ford Hospital; this portion is a full 24 months following the completion of two years of prerequisite coursework.
 A graduate of this program will be highly qualified to join the advancing field of radiologic technology.